buildit/digitalrig-metal-aws/README.md

 * Check the status of the activities above with `make status-foundation ENV=<environment>`

 And ...

 * Check AWS CloudWatch Logs for application logs.
 In the Log Group Filter box search for for `<owner>-<application>` (at a minimum).
 You can then drill down on the appropriate log group and individual log streams.
-* Check that applications have successfully deployed - AWS -> CloudFormation -> Select your application or API stack, and view the URLs available under "Outputs", e.g. for the API application `https://XXXX-integration-bookit-api.buildit.tools/v1/ping` where XXXX is the Owner name as specified in the .make file.
+* Check that applications have successfully deployed - AWS -> CloudFormation -> Select your application or API stack, and view the URLs available under "Outputs", e.g. for the API application `https://OWNER-integration-APPLICAIONNAME.buildit.tools/v1/ping` where OWNER is the Owner name as specified in the .make file and APPLICATIONNAME is the REPO name as specified during app build creation (`make create-build REPO=...`).

 ---